by O. Bouimer, LMT, CMMP

 To fully understand and appreciate the importance of this study I will use the interactive diagram developed by Dr. R. Turchaninov which re-creates all these events in the chronological order.
 To replay the diagram please click at the beginning of the sliding bar (blue line) located just below the diagram.

-The diagram shows the microphotograph of the human capillar with the blood flow in the center.
-The blood flow in the microphotograph is seen as a various types of the blood cells moving along the center of capillar (i.e, axial zone).
-Let us for a second imagine that this capillar is located in the skeletal muscle which two hours ago was exposed to the vigorous exercises.
-In such case the white areas on the both sides of the capillary walls will indicate the muscle tissue.
+The diagram shows the microphotograph of the human capillary with the blood flow in the center.
+The blood flow in the microphotograph is seen as various types of blood cells moving along the center of the capillary (i.e., axial zone).
+Let us imagine for a second that this capillar is located in the skeletal muscle, which was exposed to vigorous exercises two hours ago.
+In such cases, the white areas on both sides of the capillary walls will indicate the muscle tissue.

-At the beginning of the interactive diagram the red arrow indicates the direction of the blood flow and the neutrophils cells are emphasized.
-As study showed that approximately two hours after the end of the vigorous exercises the neutrophils start to marginate closer to the capillary walls while they continue to flow with other blood cells along the capillar.
-This process is indicated in diagram as a margination.
+At the beginning of the interactive diagram, the red arrow indicates the direction of the blood flow, and the neutrophil cells are emphasized.
+A study showed that approximately two hours after the end of the vigorous exercises, the neutrophils start to marginate closer to the capillary walls while they continue to flow with other blood cells along the capillary.
+This process is indicated in the diagram as margination.

-After the neutrophils marginated close to the capillary walls they start to migrate through the walls into the tissue of skeletal muscles and this process is indicated in diagram as a migration.
-When neutrophils migrate into the tissue they release enzymes which additionally damage already affected myofibrils and this fact greatly contributes to the muscle soreness on the next day after the vigorous exercise.
-Thus as Russian and American scientists proved the massage strokes applied in two hours after the excessive exercise prevent margination of neutrophils inside the capillary bead and it decreases the excessive migration of neutrophils into the soft tissue which causes the unwanted damage of myofibrils.
+After the neutrophils marginate close to the capillary walls, they migrate through the walls into the tissue of skeletal muscles, which is indicated in the diagram as a migration.
+When neutrophils migrate into the tissue, they release enzymes, which additionally damage already affected myofibrils, which greatly contributes to muscle soreness on the next day after vigorous exercise.
+Thus, as Russian and American scientists proved, the massage strokes applied two hours after the excessive exercise prevent the margination of neutrophils inside the capillary bead, and it decreases the excessive migration of neutrophils into the soft tissue, which causes unwanted damage to myofibrils.

 There is one more issue I would like to mention here.
-Dr. Smith and his colleagues finally pointed out the exact cause of the delayed soreness after vigorous exercise.
-Intensive studies of physiology started in the middle 1980’s (Schwane et al., 1983) showed that the increase of the lactic acid does not have anything to do with the muscle soreness after the excessive exercise.
-In fact the lactic acid is one of the critical factors which supports the proper muscle contractions and without its increase the muscles were not be able to maintain necessary contraction rate.
+Dr. Smith and his colleagues finally discovered the exact cause of the delayed soreness after vigorous exercise.
+Intensive physiology studies started in the middle 1980s (Schwane et al., 1983) showed that the increase in lactic acid has nothing to do with muscle soreness after excessive exercise.
+In fact, lactic acid is one of the critical factors that supports proper muscle contractions, and without its increase, the muscles would not be able to maintain the necessary contraction rate.
 As it was correctly stated by B.J.
 Sharkey and S.E.
 Gaskill (2006):

 “This fallacy has been around for years, even though it lacks any basis in fact.
-The lactic acid isn’t direct cause of the sourness”
+The lactic acid isn’t the direct cause of the sourness.”

-Despite the fact that lactic acid’s myth was put in rest by modern science the question remained what causes the delayed muscle soreness.
-As Dr. Smith and his colleagues discovered the migration of the neutrophils into the skeletal muscles is the real cause of the pain and it is now obvious that only sports massage conducted according to the Russian sports massage protocol is able to eliminate this factor and help the athlete or sports enthusiast to recovery quicker and more efficiently.
+Even though lactic acid’s myth was put to rest by modern science, the question remained: what causes delayed muscle soreness?
+As Dr. Smith and his colleagues discovered, the migration of the neutrophils into the skeletal muscles is the real cause of the pain, and it is now obvious that only sports massage conducted according to the Russian sports massage protocol is able to eliminate this factor and help the athlete or sports enthusiast to recovery quicker and more efficiently.

 Of course, the decrease of muscle soreness is not the only goal of Post-Event Sports Massage.
-Other objectives of Post-Event Sport Massage are:
+Other objectives of Post-Event Sports Massage are:

 To reduce the tension in muscles and connective tissue structures